 Red Oaks (Quercus rubra) are stately trees with some of the most fantastic shade and fall foliage you will ever see.
-These magnificent trees, native to the east coast of North America, grow to be large trees averaging 75 feet tall and wide and living anywhere from 150 to 500 years old.
+These magnificent trees, native to the east coast of North America, grow to be large trees averaging 75 feet tall and living anywhere from 150 to 500 years old.

 Unless you have a huge yard that can accommodate a red oak, this tree should be left to landscapes that can accommodate the immense area needed to grow this tree.
 You may also want to consider future construction and site improvements when selecting a red oak.
 The species is going to outlive you and possibly your descendants.
 The question to ask yourself is, is this species the right tree?
 And will it be planted in the right place?

 Red oaks are great trees to plant if you live in the Northeast of the United States.
 Besides being aesthetically pleasing and a superb shade tree, the red oak is invaluable ecologically.
 Juvenal's duskywing, banded hairstreak, Clymene moth, imperial moth, and the rosy maple moth are just a few of the dozens of pollinators that the red oak hosts.